Chronology of events: 1679--1686

 February 22, 1680 Thomas Gale authorized by the Royal Society to send diploma with seal to Leeuwenhoek

-February 29, 1680 The Royal Society ordered that its coat of arms be engraved on the silver box holding Leeuwenhoek's diploma
+February 29, 1680 Royal Society ordered that its coat of arms be engraved on the silver box holding Leeuwenhoek's diploma

-March 21, 1680 Royal Society postponed reading copy of letter of 1679-05-20 to Huygens
+March 21, 1680 Royal Society postponed reading of Letter L-085 of 1679-05-20 to Huygens

-March 28, 1680 Royal Society again postponed reading copy of letter of 1679-05-20 to Huygens
+March 28, 1680 Royal Society again postponed reading of Letter L-085 of 1679-05-20 to Huygens

-April 11, 1680 Robert Hooke read Letter 30 of 1680-04-05 about rat sperm and organisms in gills of oysters and sap of vines
+April 11, 1680 Robert Hooke read Letter L-102 of 1680-04-05 about rat sperm and organisms in gills of oysters and sap of vines

-May 13, 1680 Wrote Letter 31 of 1680-05-13 (AB 60) to Thomas Gale about little animals in sap and whether little animals are in the air
+May 13, 1680 Wrote Letter L-106 of 1680-05-13 to Thomas Gale about little animals in sap and whether little animals are in the air

-May 23, 1680 Robert Hooke read the letters of 1680-05-13 thanking the Royal Society
+May 23, 1680 Robert Hooke read the three letters of 1680-05-13 thanking the Royal Society

-June 14, 1680 Wrote letter of 1680-06-14 (AB 61) to Robert Hooke, a short cover letter
+June 14, 1680 Wrote Letter L-107 of 1680-06-14 to Robert Hooke, a short cover letter

-June 14, 1680 Wrote Letter 32 of 1680-06-14 (AB 62) to Thomas Gale about beer, yeast, crab's eyes in vinegar, and little animals reproducing in hermetically-sealed tubes
+June 14, 1680 Wrote Letter L-108 of 1680-06-14 to Thomas Gale about beer, yeast, crab's eyes in vinegar, and little animals reproducing in hermetically-sealed tubes

-June 20, 1680 Robert Hooke produced the two letters of 1680-06-14 from Leeuwenhoek
+June 20, 1680 Robert Hooke produced the two letters of 1680-06-14 from Leeuwenhoek at a meeting of the Royal Society

-June 27, 1680 The Royal Society read Letter 32 of 1680-06-14 to Thomas Gale about beer, yeast, a little animals in hermetically sealed tubes
+June 27, 1680 The Royal Society read Letter 108 of 1680-06-14 about beer, yeast, a little animals in hermetically sealed tubes

 August 13, 1680 Constantijn Huygens, jr., called Leeuwenhoek "the great man of the century"

-September 28, 1680 Wrote letter of 1680-09-28 (AB 64) to Thomas Gale to inquire whether his letter of 1680-06-14 to Hooke had arrived
+September 28, 1680 Wrote Letter L-110 of 1680-09-28 to Thomas Gale to inquire whether Letter 107 of 1680-06-14 had arrived

-November 21, 1680 Robert Hooke read the headings of Letter 33 of 1680-11-12 (AB 65)
+November 21, 1680 Robert Hooke read the headings of Letter L-111 of 1680-11-12

-December 5, 1680 Francis Aston promised the Royal Society to translate Letter 32 of 1680-11-12 (AB 65) to Hooke into English
+December 5, 1680 Francis Aston promised the Royal Society to translate Letter L-111 of 1680-11-12 into English

 January 1, 1681 Sat for Cornelis de Man's Anatomy Lesson of Dr. 's Gravezande